Why ITAR Compliance Software Matters

 - Manual Workflows: Employees manually verify compliance before order submission.
 Slowest, highest error risk.

-Best practice: Implement API integration so your ITAR software "gates" POs before they enter procurement.
-This creates an automated control that requires explicit export authorization before sales occur.
+Best practice: Set up API integration so your ITAR software blocks non-compliant purchase orders before they even get to procurement.
+That's an automated control that forces authorization before anything ships.

 Ready to implement?